kossiitkgp/git-jedi-trials/Prasanthi-Peram.md

 My name is Prashanthi.
 I am interested in learning new things, working out and coding.
-I like doing reading blogs and watching fun videos on youtube.
+I like reading blogs and watching fun videos on youtube.